 - Only Sane Man: Relatively.
 Christine is downright obsessed with taking down Elijah, but her sanity hasn't gone down the drain like Dog/God, and her obsession is not as bad as Dean's.

 - Silent Snarker: Were it any other person, Christine would verbally destroy anyone talking to her.
 However, you're you, and you can give as good as you can get, if you so choose.
+She's not quite as snarky when she starts to speak again, since her throat's still pretty torn up from the surgery.

 - The Speechless: For obvious reasons.